 PUMA is a globally operating company.
 An appropriate number of board members must therefore have international experience either due to their origin or due to their many years of professional experience abroad.
 Notwithstanding the several years of international experience of all board members, this goal has been exceeded simply because of the international origins of Bjørn Gulden and Anne-Laure Descours.

 The Supervisory Board ensures a balanced age structure in the Management Board.
 This is important to ensure the continuity of the Management Board's work and to facilitate smooth succession planning.
 In principle, members of the Management Board may not be older than 70 years.
 All members of the Management Board are below the standard age limit.

 - Training and experience background

-With regard to the educational and professional background, the selection of Management Board members should be based on the competencies required in the PUMA Management Board in general as well as for the respective Management Board with regard to corporate management, strategy development, finance and accounting, supply chain, sales and HR.
+With regard to the educational and professional background, the selection of Management Board members should be based on the competencies required in the PUMA Management Board in general as well as for the respective Management Board with regard to corporate management, strategy development, finance and accounting, supply chain, sales and People & Organization.
 The same criteria apply here as were developed for the competence profile of the Supervisory Board.
 These competencies do not have to be acquired as part of university studies or other educational training, but may also have been acquired in other ways within or outside PUMA.
-The members of the board have all the above mentioned competences.
+The members of the board have all the above-mentioned competences.